abberdeen/circuitid-csharp/docs/ConversationMessagesApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new ConversationMessagesApi(Configuration.Default);
-            var conversationmessages = new Conversationmessages(); // Conversationmessages | The JSON object that will be posted to the REST API endpoint.
+            var conversationmessagesCreateOrPatch = new ConversationmessagesCreateOrPatch(); // ConversationmessagesCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetConversationMessage200Response result = apiInstance.CreateConversationMessage(conversationmessages);
+                GetConversationMessage200Response result = apiInstance.CreateConversationMessage(conversationmessagesCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)